Setting Expectations with First-Time Homebuyers

 - What is their schedule like?
 When are they available for showings?
 When aren’t they?
 In today’s tight inventory market, they may need to act fast when a home is listed.
 If they’re not readily available for showings, it could impact how quickly they can buy—as well as what homes will be available to them.

 - How can they improve their chances?
 Talk to your buyers about getting pre-qualified for their loans, and stress the edge it can give them over the competition.
-Also discuss credit scores, and how that may affect their mortgage rate and other factors in the home buying process.
+Also, discuss credit scores and how that may affect their mortgage rate and other factors in the home buying process.

 - What are their responsibilities?
 What is your client responsible for in the process?
 How quickly do they need to respond when you send them potential listings or showings?
 When should they be available to talk or visit in person?

 - Who else will they be working with?
-Make sure your first time homebuyer knows that you’re not the only person they’ll be working with.
+Make sure your first-time homebuyer knows that you’re not the only person they’ll be working with.
 They’ll also need to work with their loan officer, the title company, the seller’s agent, and a few other vendors along the way.
 They should know to respond quickly if one of these parties requests information or needs a signature; the faster they act, the quicker closing day will come.

-It can help ease the pains of the often overwhelming home buying process, and it can make the experience more enjoyable from start to finish.
+It can help ease the pains of the often overwhelming home-buying process and make the experience more enjoyable from start to finish.